game-workers-cooperative/documentation/bylaws.md

 5.13: If the office of the President becomes vacant, the Vice President shall become President.
 If the office of the Vice President becomes vacant, the Board of Directors shall appoint a Vice President to serve until the next officer elections.

 5.14: The Board or President may appoint standing or special committees to advise the Board or to exercise such authority as the Board shall designate.
-Members of all Board committees shall be approved by the Board and may be removed or replaced at the discretion of the Board.
+Members of all Board committees shall be members of good standing approved by the Board and may be removed or replaced at the discretion of the Board.
 Committees shall elect their own chairs.
 Non-Director membership is encouraged for all committees, and they shall have all the same duties, responsibilities and voting powers as members who are Directors.
 The members of a committee may not include a majority of the current Directors.
-@todo think about this

 Section VI: Finances